Your Health & Safety half-year roundup

 Local exhaust ventilation (LEV)

-• Regularly check and clean your ventilation: Ventilation systems can clog or degrade over time.
-Schedule inspections and servicing to keep them working efficiently.
+• Keep your systems in good shape: LEV systems can wear out or clog up over time, schedule regular inspections and servicing to keep them working effectively.

 Working at height